formbricks/AWS-ECS-Deployment/readme.md

                            -var "NEXTAUTH_SECRET=your_nextauth_secret" \
                            -var "ENCRYPTION_KEY=your_encryption_key"
            ```
-      * More detailed instructions can be found here. # TODO ADD Permalink
+      * More detailed instructions can be found [here](https://github.com/formbricks/AWSInfra/blob/main/terraform/webapp-service/README.md).
 3. **Access your application**
 Locate the public DNS name or IP address of the Application Load Balancer in the AWS console or Terraform output.

   **Important Notes**

-  * **Destroy order:** Destroy webapp infrastructure before core infrastructure.
+  * **Destroy order:** Destroy webapp service infrastructure before core infrastructure.
   * **Data persistence:** Ensure adequate database provisions for production workloads.
   * **Security:** Use AWS Secrets Manager for storing sensitive information in production environments.